GLOBAL CHANGE MAKER SCHOLARSHIPS

 All application components are reviewed and scored with respect to the following three elements:

-1. Commitment to the study of International Business (approx. 45% of score)
+1. Commitment to the study of International Business (approx. half of score)

 HOW MUCH IS EACH AWARD?